kamileyagci/dsc-phase-1-project/README.md

 ## Business Problem

-I have studied the five questions in order to determine the most profitable approach in movie making:
+I have studied the four questions in order to determine the most profitable approach in movie making:

 1. Is there a correlation between the production budget and the profit?
 2. Is there a correlation between the ratings and the profit?